Written by Fern Thompson

 When to see a Doctor.

-There’s a big different between a fear of sex, because you think the first time will hurt, compared to a phobia of sex!
+There’s a big difference between a fear of sex, because you think the first time will hurt, compared to a phobia of sex!
 Having Genophobia has a huge negative impact on your personal growth and your life itself!
 It affects it in so many ways; it can interfere with developing romantic relationships, which then creates feelings of isolation and depression, especially when friends are getting on with their lives, settling down, marriage and kids!
 Phobias are treatable with therapy and/or medication, depending on the situation.

 A doctor can do an exam to see if there is a physical component to your fear of sex, and if so, help treat that.
 If there is no underlying physical aspect, your doctor can provide you with resources and referrals to therapists who specialize in phobias.